Skip to main content

 MPH Courses or Other Doctoral-Level Courses Approval required from Track Directors

-* PH 700F at SDSU, or FPM 288 at UCSD or other qualitative methods training is highly encouraged, as a pre-requisite for MED 231 (Mixed Methods Research)
+* PH 700F at SDSU, or FPM 288 at UC San Diego or other qualitative methods training is highly encouraged, as a pre-requisite for MED 231 (Mixed Methods Research)

 Electives